Updated by IMM Task Force on Coating Fingerprinting on 4th Jan 2019

 Do we need a catastrophe or fatality to occur before someone says “we should have foreseen this could happen”?

-This led to the development of IMM Coatings Inspector Certification program in 1990 to improve the quality of local painting inspectors.
+IMM Coating Inspector Certification program was developed in 1990 to improve the quality of local painting inspectors.
 In 2000, IMM developed the IMM Blaster & Painter Certification program to improve the quality of blasters & painters.
 Despite efforts to improve quality in these 2 skill sets, coating failures continue to get worse.
 Thus, the oil & gas industry now realizes that the coating materials can be another factor causing the failures.

 However, there was widespread perception within the oil and gas industry that certification of polymeric coatings was not possible because the expertise on spectroscopic analyses and interpretation of results for such purpose were not available back then.
 Hence, the provision of Coating Fingerprint Certificate for polymeric coatings supplied to the oil and gas companies did not materialize.